 Take raw photos to edit photos of yourself better

-While this guide is meant to tell you how to edit selfies of yourself, you should know that shooting in RAW will provide you with the most flexibility later on.
+While this guide tells you how to edit selfies of yourself, you should know that shooting in RAW will provide you with the most flexibility later on.
 JPG format compresses images, while RAW formats don’t; thus, you get the full resolution every time.

 At first sight, you may not be able to tell the difference between a RAW and a JPEG.
 But, there is a world of difference between the two regarding digital photography and picture editing.